-That’ why I want to help you understand all there is to know about Transfăgărășan and that you need to plan a road trip to see this beautiful road in Romania.
+That’s why I want to help you understand all there is to know about Transfăgărășan and that you need to plan a road trip to see this beautiful road in Romania.

 Transfagarasan: Seen by Romanians

 I’ve been there with my parents when I was only a child, and then I drove my own car on Transfăgărășan.
-I’ve been hiking in Făragaș Mountains, and the starting point is the highest point of the road, Balea lake.
+I’ve been hiking in Făragaș Mountains, and the starting point is the highest point of the road, Balea Lake.

 After I’ve seen it from all sides, it still takes my breath away with every visit I pay.
-Simply said, for Romanians, Transfăgărășan is one of the best roads there is, and we are proud to have it our country.
+Simply said, for Romanians, Transfăgărășan is one of the best roads there is, and we are proud to have it in our country.

-As I imagine that you are not a Romanian, you probably have a lot of questions about Transfăgărășan, such as how was it made, and what can you do around it.
+As I imagine that you are not a Romanian, you probably have a lot of questions about Transfăgărășan, such as how it was made and what you can do around it.

-That’s why I want to share you some of the most interesting facts about Transfăgărășan, the best driving road in the world.
+That’s why I want to share with you some of the most interesting facts about Transfăgărășan, the best driving road in the world.

 TIP: You’ll need a car to get here.
 Check out all rental companies on RentalCars and pick the best option for you.